Lp-Francois/Lp-Francois/README.md

 Welcome, I am a french DevOps Engineer working currently in Hamburg ⚓, Germany.
 Fond of Automation & Observability.

-- 🌱 I’m currently digging more into Functional & Reactive programming.
+- 🌱 I’m currently using more and more Functional & Reactive programming.
 - 🐋 Always learning about best practices & state-of-art techs (GitOps, Kubernetes, ...)
-- 🚀 Getting more and more into the Open Source world
+- 🚀 Getting more and more into the Open Source world (Part of the Kubernetes v1.24 Release notes team)

 <br/>